open-mmlab/mmocr/docs/en/migration/dataset.md

        pipeline=None)
    ```

 2. [RecogTextDataset](mmocr.datasets.RecogTextDataset) supports `.txt` and `.jsonl` format annotations for text recognition.
-The users just need to add a new dataset config to `configs/textrecog/_base_/datasets` and specify its dataset type as `RecogTextDataset`.
+You just need to add a new dataset config to `configs/textrecog/_base_/datasets` and specify its dataset type as `RecogTextDataset`.
 For example, the following example shows how to configure and load the 0.x format labels `old_label.txt` and `old_label.jsonl` from the toy dataset.

    ```python
     data_root = 'tests/data/rec_toy_dataset/'